ghosy27/Mingi-Synchronos-client/README.md

 This fork was made for personal use, but it’s open for anyone to use, modify, or fork to suit their own needs.

-> 🛠️ All credit goes to the original developers.
+> 🛠️ All credit goes to the original developer.
 This is just a fork — not a replacement or official version.

 ---